Skip to main content

 If your luggage is being stored inside your closet, whether on the shelf or on the floor, use the empty space inside of it.
 Store seldom-used purses, totes, and backpacks so you can use the rest of your closet space for the items you need more often.

-Tip #8: Utilize closet corners
+Tip #8: Use closet corners

 The corners of your closet often go unused simply because there’s nothing that can be stored there.
-If you install small corner shelves, however, you can utilize that space for shoes, accessories, or small bins.
+If you install small corner shelves, however, you can use that space for shoes, accessories, or small bins.

 Tip #9: Install hooks